LooseLab/minotourapp/README.md

     * p_compressed.4.cf

-- minoTour uses the ete3 package for Id'ing species from there taxonomic IDs.
+- minoTour uses the ete3 package for Id'ing species from their taxonomic IDs.
 The installation of ete3's database during the first Metagenomics analysis will happen automatically, but requires internet access.

  - Alternatively, to force the download (this step just need to be executed once), type the following instructions into the python shell in the minoTour virtual environment:
 ```bash